rathaumons/pyppbox/GETSTARTED.md

 ### 1️⃣ Customized OpenCV

 OpenCV is widely used in many well-known packages, but the majority of the prebuilt WHLs on the Internet including the official one on PyPI do not include GPU support.
-Thus, we build our custom one which includes CUDA & cuDNN supports for the DNN modules.
+Thus, we build our custom one which includes NVIDIA [CUDA](https://developer.nvidia.com/cuda-downloads) & [cuDNN](https://developer.nvidia.com/rdp/cudnn-download) supports for the [OpenCV DNN module](https://docs.opencv.org/4.x/d2/d58/tutorial_table_of_content_dnn.html).
 In order to well distinguish from the rest, we decided to build and change the package name from `opencv-contrib-python` to [`pyppbox-opencv`](https://github.com/rathaumons/opencv-for-pyppbox) -> [[Repo]](https://github.com/rathaumons/opencv-for-pyppbox) [[WHL]](https://github.com/rathaumons/opencv-for-pyppbox/releases)

 ### 2️⃣ Customized Torchreid